paulirish/statikk/README.md

 1. Your `.git` files are not exposed.
 (Whereas ALL other simple http servers do expose this security concern ([except `serve`](https://github.com/zeit/serve/issues/229)))
 1. The server isn't accessible outside of `localhost`.
 Other folks on your network won't be able to browse it via your internal IP.

+Also, if you don't specify a port it'll be deterministically generated based on your working directory. :tada:

 ## Command line usage

 ```bash